-25This approach follows the analysis in Ellison and Pathak (2021), who focus on the two most competitive schools, Northside College Preparatory High School (Northside) alongside Payton.
+&lt;sup>26This approach follows the analysis in Ellison and Pathak (2021), who focus on the two most competitive schools, Northside College Preparatory High School (Northside) alongside Payton.
 In the years we study, the cutoff scores for Northside are below some other schools frequently, which is why we restrict attention to Payton.

-5.2 Preferences and Estimation Methodology
+6.2 Preferences and Estimation Methodology